acidburn0zzz/orgs-docs/migrating-a-user-account.md

 ### 6. Add Members to your Organization

-Now that you've created your Organization, you are given the ability to add members.
+Once you've created your Organization, you are given the ability to add members.
 You can add members to your Organization at any time, so feel free to skip this step if you aren't ready to add users yet.